Some new cases of Zilber-Pink in $Y(1)^3$: Introduction

-\begin{theorem} Let $C$ and $(b_1,b_2,b_3)$ be as above.
-There exists $\delta>0$ such that $C$ contains only finitely many modular points of supersingular exponent $\delta$. \end{theorem}
+\begin{theorem} Let $C$ be as in \cref{conj:ZPY(1)}.
+Let $(b_1,b_2,b_3)$ be a modular point in~$C$.
+There exists $\delta>0$ such that $C$ contains only finitely many modular points of supersingular exponent $\delta$, with respect to~$(b_1,b_2,b_3)$. \end{theorem}

+The constant $\delta$ afforded to us by Theorem \ref{teo:super} is relatively explicit.
+Indeed, any $\delta$ satisfying the conditions of Theorem \ref{teo:galois-super} is allowed.
+By Remark \ref{rem:constant}, therefore, we are allowed to take any $\delta<(72\ell)^{-1}$, where $\ell$ (depending on~$C$) is defined in Section~\ref{sec:cover}.
+It is straightforward to control $\ell$ in terms of the genus of $C$.

-To prove Theorems \ref{teo:main} and \ref{teo:super}, we obtain the following heights bounds.
-The derivations of Theorems \ref{teo:main} and \ref{teo:super} from these height bounds is now standard---facilitated by the so-called Pila--Zannier strategy and Masser--W\"ustholz-type isogeny estimates---but we will give the details briefly in Section \ref{sec:derivations}.
-In order to state them, we denote by $h(x_1,x_2,x_3)$ the maximum of the {\it absolute logarithmic heights} $h(x_i)$, as defined, for example, in \cite[\S 2.2]{HP12}.
+To prove Theorems \ref{teo:main} and \ref{teo:super}, we obtain the following height bounds.
+The derivations of Theorems \ref{teo:main} and \ref{teo:super} from these height bounds is now standard---using the so-called Pila--Zannier strategy and Masser--W\"ustholz-type isogeny estimates---but we will give a few details in Section \ref{sec:derivations}.
+In order to state our height bounds, we denote by $h(x_1,x_2,x_3)$ the maximum of the {\it absolute logarithmic heights} of the $x_i$, as defined, for example, in \cite[\S 2.2]{HP12}.